STEMMechanics/STEMCraft-Core/README.md

 -   Added `/tphere` command
 -   Added `/muteall` and `/unmuteall`
 -   Fixed issue with SMPersistant not saving data correctly
+-   Graves have returned as signs and chests (if a safe location can be found up to 16 blocks from the death location)
+-   Added `SMCommon.getClosestBlockFace` and `SMCommon.regexMatch` methods
+-   `isSafeLocation` will now exclude above certain blocks such as beds, signs and fences

 ### 1.3.2